External Database Extensions

 Supported database versions

-The following database versions have been tested, and OpenLM support for them was validated:
+The following database versions have been tested and are supported by OpenLM:

 For more information on supported versions, please refer to the System Requirements page.

 For more information regarding migration to external database, please refer to this document.